innoq/feedworker/README.md

 ## What's this?

-The purpose of feedworker is to make processing feeds easy.
+The purpose of Feedworker is to make processing feeds easy.
 It manages which entries have been processed already and schedules periodic processing.

-Its configured with a Clojure data structure like this:
+It's configured with a Clojure data structure like this:

     {:workers {:statuses-mentions {:url "http://localhost:8080/statuses/updates?format=atom"
+                                   :basic-auth ["<user>" "<pwd>"]
                                    :handler notify-mentions-via-naveed
                                    :processing-strategy :at-least-once
                                    :repeat 10000}}